CorySimon/pyIAST/docs/index.rst

 ------------

-A variant of this tutorial, where we generate Fig. 2, is available in `this IPython Notebook <https://github.com/CorySimon/pyIAST/blob/master/test/Methane%20and%20ethane%20test.ipynb>`_.
+A variant of this tutorial, where we generate Fig. 2, is available in `this Jupyter Notebook <https://github.com/CorySimon/pyIAST/blob/master/test/Methane%20and%20ethane%20test.ipynb>`_.

 ======
 Theory